MarynaMartseniuk/Task-Bar-ch05/README.md

 1. from Homepage click "add task" button;
 2. fill in pop-up window with the "New TaskInfo";
-3. this kard with a new task will appear in "Not Yet Started" column, uniqe task ID will be generated automaticaly;
+3. this kard with a new task will appear in "Not Yet Started" column, uniqe task ID will be generated automaticaly; (under developing now)
-4. user can drag any task in any colunm he /she needs to change the status of the task;
+4. user can drag any task in any colunm he /she needs to change the status of the task; (under developing now, as a cards are used a test-cards)
-5. click on "DELETE TASK" button to delete the task
+5. click on "DELETE TASK" button to delete the task. (under developing now)

 ## Credits
 in this project I used matterial from Coding Bootcam university of Utah (modal 5)